ipdk-io/networking-recipe/docs/scripts/make-all.rst

   Must be defined when cross-compiling.

 ``DEPEND_INSTALL``
-  Directory in which the Stratum dependencies for the target system are installed.
+  Directory in which the Stratum dependencies for the runtime system are installed.
   Supplies the default value of the ``--deps`` option.

 ``HOST_INSTALL``
-  Directory in which the Stratum dependencies for the host system are installed.
+  Directory in which the Stratum dependencies for the development system are installed.
   Supplies the default value of the ``--host`` option.
   Only used when cross-compiling.